 Public infrastructure expenditure refers to the infrastructure works delivered on the public sites not owned by the Corporation.
-The 2023 costs are slightly higher than in 2022 for the works delivered at Honeysuckle Park.
+The 2024 costs are lower than in 2023 due to less works delivered on the public sites with the completion of a major project in 2023.